-As at 31 December 2022, so far as our Directors are aware, the following persons (other than the Directors and the chief executive of the Company) had interests of short positions in the shares and underlying shares of the Company which would fall to be disclosed under the provisions of Divisions 2 and 3 of Part XV of the SFO, or which were recorded in the register required to be kept by the Company under Section 336 of the SFO:
+As at 31 December 2023, so far as our Directors are aware, the following persons (other than the Directors and the chief executive of the Company) had interests of short positions in the shares and underlying shares of the Company which would fall to be disclosed under the provisions of Divisions 2 and 3 of Part XV of the SFO, or which were recorded in the register required to be kept by the Company under Section 336 of the SFO:

-LONG POSITIONS IN THE SHARES AND UNDERLYING SHARES AS AT 31 DECEMBER 2022.
+LONG POSITIONS IN THE SHARES AND UNDERLYING SHARES AS AT 31 DECEMBER 2023

-Name of Shareholders Capacity Number of Shares Interest in share option Approximate percentage of shareholding in the Company (Note 4) 3.
-3. 3.
-3. 3.
-3. 3.
-3. 3.
-3. 3.
-Japanis Onarco эрион (11010 1) Star Properties Holdings (BVI) Limited Beneficial owner (Note 1) 432,140,800 - 67.36% Mr. Lam Kin Kok Interest of controlled corporation (Note 2) 38,259,200 - 5.96% Beneficial owner 1,384,000 - 0.22% Eagle Trend (BVI) Limited Beneficial owner (Note 2) 38,259,200 - 5.96% Metropolitan Lifestyle (BVI) Limited Beneficial owner (Note 3) 836,000,000 - 130.32%
+Interest in Approximate percentage of shareholding in the Name of Shareholders Capacity Number of Shares share Company (Note 4) oapaony Gildics option (11010 4) Star Properties Holdings (BVI) Limited Beneficial owner (Note 1) 432,140,800 - 67.36% Mr. Lam Kin Kok Beneficial owner 39,649,200 - 6.18% Metropolitan Lifestyle (BVI) Limited Beneficial owner (Note 2) 836,000,000 - 130.32%

 - 1. Star Properties Holdings (BVI) Limited is the registered or beneficial owner of 432,140,800 ordinary shares.
 Star Properties Holdings (BVI) Limited is wholly-owned by Mr. Chan Man Fai Joe.
-By virtue of the SFO, Mr. Chan Man Fai Joe is deemed to be interested in the shares in which Star Properties Holdings (BVI) Limited is interested. - 2.
-Eagle Trend (BVI) Limited is the registered or beneficial owner of 38,259,200 ordinary shares.
-Eagle Trend (BVI) Limited is wholly-owned by Mr. Lam Kin Kok.
-By virtue of the SFO, Mr. Lam Kin Kok is deemed to be interested in the shares in which Eagle Trend (BVI) Limited is interested. - 3.
-Metropolitan Lifestyle (BVI) Limited is the interested in 836,000,000 shares by virtue of the convertible bonds issued by the Company on 22 October 2020.
+By virtue of the SFO, Mr. Chan Man Fai Joe is deemed to be interested in the shares in which Star Properties Holdings (BVI) Limited is interested. - Metropolitan Lifestyle (BVI) Limited is the interested in 836,000,000 shares by virtue of the convertible bonds issued by the Company on 22 October 2020.
 Metropolitan Lifestyle (BVI) Limited is indirectly held as to 100% by Mr. Chan Man Fai Joe.
-By virtue of the SFO, Mr. Chan Man Fai Joe is deemed to be interested in the shares in which Metropolitan Lifestyle (BVI) Limited is interested. - 4.
-These percentages were compiled based on the total number of issued shares (i.e. 641,498,000 shares) at 31 December 2022. - 5.
+By virtue of the SFO, Mr. Chan Man Fai Joe is deemed to be interested in the shares in which Metropolitan Lifestyle (BVI) Limited is interested. - 3.
+These percentages were compiled based on the total number of issued shares (i.e. 641,498,000 shares) at 31 December 2023. - 4.
 All the interests stated above represent long positions.

-As at 31 December 2022, so far as the Directors are aware, no person had interests of short positions in the shares and underlying shares of the Company which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO.
+As at 31 December 2023, so far as the Directors are aware, no person had interests of short positions in the shares and underlying shares of the Company which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO.